Market Updates

 • Are you in a county and price range where competition is still tight?

-• Does your financing strategy match the property type and seller expectations?
+• Does your financing strategy match seller expectations?

-Those questions matter more than waiting for a broad policy headline to rescue the market.
+Those questions matter more than waiting for a policy headline to rescue the market.

 How to use this news without overreacting

-• Stay informed, but do not assume immediate relief
+• Stay informed, but don't assume immediate relief

 • Keep watching inventory in your target area